 The Student Response System/All-class response or SRS tools we tried out where Plickers and Socrative, The third option, but we ran out of time, was for TCs to self-teach themselves Kahoot or Quizalize.
 The big takeaway is that these tools don’t have to be used only for summative assessment at the end of a lesson.
 They can be used for a K/W/L (know, wonder, learned), as a temperature check to immediately find out who needs support or to change the direction of a lesson, or as an exit ticket to inform the teacher of what to review or spend more time on in the following lesson.

 We also had some great questions brought up in class regarding screen time and youth.
-After discussing with Yvonne, she recommended this resource from the Canadian Pediatric Society which discusses this concern.
+After discussing with Yvonne, she recommended Screen Time for Young Children and Digital Media and screen time Guidelines for children and youth from the Canadian Pediatric Society which discusses this concern.
 I’ve also included a Canadian Guidelines of Physical Activity because it includes recommendations for teens, not just young children.
 Teachers can also educate their own students about appropriate uses of technology and model the transformative creative aspects it provides.

 Slides from Margaret’s class: